 A tax credit for qualifying research and development (R&D) expenditure exists for companies engaged in in-house qualifying R&D undertaken within the European Economic Area (EEA).
-This credit is 25 per cent of qualifying expenditure.
-Prior to the enactment of the Finance Act 2022, the credit could be used to reduce the company's corporation tax liability.
-However, for accounting periods the specified return date of which falls on or after 23 September 2023, taxpayers will have the option to call for payment of their eligible R&D tax credit in cash or to request for it to be offset against other tax liabilities.
-Where taxpayers choose the payment option, a new three-year fixed payment schedule will apply.
-However, for the first accounting period in respect of which the revised rules will apply, transitional measures will be in place in respect of eligible payments.
+This credit is 25 per cent of qualifying expenditure, or 30 per cent for accounting periods commencing on or after 1 January 2024.
+The credit can be used to reduce the company's corporation tax liability.
+Taxpayers have the option to call for payment of their eligible R&D tax credit in cash or to request for it to be offset against other tax liabilities.